-As for a system to ensure proper financial reporting, the Company has established the FUJITSU Way Committee.
-Under this committee, a system called "Eagle Next" for evaluation and auditing of internal controls for the purpose of ensuring proper financial reporting throughout the Fujitsu Group has been established and is operated.
+As for a system to ensure proper financial reporting, the Company has established the FUJITSU Way Committee chaired by the Representative Director and President and consisting of Executive Directors and some Corporate Executive Officers.

+Under this committee's direction, the responsible organization has established a system called "Eagle Innovation."
+In accordance with the rules established by the Company based on the principles of the Practice Standards for Management Assessment and Audit concerning Internal Control Over Financial Reporting published by the Business Accounting Council, internal control over financial reporting throughout the Fujitsu Group is assessed.

-4. System to Ensure the Properness of Fujitsu Group Operations
+4. System to Ensure the Properness of Fujitsu Group Operations proper financial reporting cover the Fujitsu Group.

-The risk management system, the compliance system, and the system for ensuring proper financial reporting cover the Fujitsu Group.
+The risk management system, the compliance system, and the system for ensuring